songwutk/frappe14-bench/README.md

 - frappedesk
 - insights

 bench get-app healthcare payments erpnext

 bench --site mysite.localhost install-app frappe erpnext

-Edit  currentsite.txt by your sitename
+create currentsite.txt by your sitename

+[ currentsite.txt ]
+mysite.localhost

+bench start
+You can access by browser at port 8000

+or

 bench serve  --port 8001
+You can access by browser at port 8001

 sudo lsof -nP -iTCP -sTCP:LISTEN | grep 8001
+Inspect running process